boku-ilen/geodot-plugin/README.md

 var features = layer.get_features_near_position(pos_x, pos_y, radius, max_features)
 ```

-__If you want to add the Geodot addon to your own game__, copy the `addons/geodot` directory and add `addons/geodot/geodot.gdns` as a Singleton.
+__If you want to add the Geodot addon to your own game__, copy the `addons/geodot` directory to your project.

-[Until we have proper external documentation](https://github.com/boku-ilen/geodot-plugin/issues/9), check the examples and source code for additional functions and details.
-The exposed classes and functions are documented in `geodot.h`, `geodata.h`, `geofeatures.h` and `geoimage.h`.

-__You will need some sort of geodata to use this plugin.__ A good starting point is a GeoTIFF with a heightmap.
-If you need such a file for testing, you can get a heightmap for Austria [at data.gv.at](https://www.data.gv.at/katalog/dataset/b5de6975-417b-4320-afdb-eb2a9e2a1dbf) (licensed under CC-BY-4.0).
+__You will need some sort of geodata to use this plugin.__ The bundled demo scenes include small snippets of example data such as a raster heightmap and a vector street dataset.

 # Building